 Choose Your-Own-Adventure at Night (But Don’t Miss Seeing Mysterious Island Again)

-After Fantasmic! there will be a little over an hour left in your day.
+Currently DisneySea is without a nighttime spectacular so that leaves the nighttime open for more rides!
+There should be a couple of hours left in your day.
 While we’ve covered much of the park, I’m guessing that there was a step or two that had to be skipped.
 If not, congratulations!
 Even so this last hour is to fit in any attractions that you missed or want to do again.
 Alternatively, every single land in this park is brilliant at night.
 Don’t miss seeing the foreboding Tower of Terror and playful Toy Story Mania at night.
 Mysterious Island may be the best theme park land there is at night, with spectacular color and an attraction (Journey to the Center of Earth) enhanced by riding at night.

 If you want to do the kid attractions in Mermaid Lagoon, this is an ideal time because there will be no waits at all.
 The area is well worth seeing although riding all of the attractions may be a slight waste of time.